-In this post, we’ve partnered with DevSkiller to bring you the most in-demand skills for web developers in 2021 and beyond.
-This is based on data from the 2021 DevSkiller Hiring Trends Report—check it out.
+In this post, we’ve partnered with DevSkiller to bring you the most in-demand web developer skills for 2022 and beyond.
+This is based on data from their 2021 IT Skills Report.

-Web development is still a lucrative field in 2021.
+Unsurprisingly, web development is still a lucrative field in 2022.
 Companies continue to place great emphasis on hiring quality developers who understand the modern web tech stack.
 While the core set of skills for web developers has remained relatively stable, some older technologies are rising in popularity once again.

-Whether you’re working as a developer or looking to transition to web development from another field, you’ll want to make sure your skillset is up to date.
-So what are the most in-demand web development skills for 2021 and beyond?
+Whether you’re working as a developer or looking to transition into coding from another field, you’ll want to make sure your skillset is up to date.
+So what are the most in-demand web development skills for 2022?
 Here are the key trends and changes you should be aware of:

 - Java is regaining popularity